mrkev/contracts.coffee/documentation/contracts/index.markdown

 Now, compile some coffee with contracts!

 {% highlight bash %}
-coffee -cC MyContractedScript.coffee
+coffee -c --contracts MyContractedScript.coffee
 {% endhighlight %}

-Note the `-cC` flag.
-The `-c` says to compile to JavaScript and `-C` enables contracts in the compiled JavaScript.
-If you don't want contracts enabled (say in production) simply don't include the `-C` flag.
+Note the `-c` and `--contracts` flag.
+The `-c` says to compile to JavaScript and `--contracts` enables contracts in the compiled JavaScript.
+If you don't want contracts enabled (say in production) simply don't include the `--contracts` flag.

-You will also need to include `lib/loadContracts.js`.
+If you are planning to run your code in the browser you will need to include the `contracts.js` library (which can be found [here](https://github.com/disnet/contracts.coffee/blob/master/lib/contracts/contracts.js)).
 So the header of your HTML file will look something like:

 {% highlight html %}
 ...
-<script src="lib/loadContracts.js"
+<script src="lib/contracts.js"
     type="application/javascript"></script>
 <script src="MyContractedScript.js"
     type="application/javascript"></script>
 ...
 {% endhighlight %}

-Alternately, you can compile with the contract library concatenated into the generated JavaScript source by using the `--withlib` flag:
+If you are planning to run your code on node.js then you simply need to install `contracts.js` via npm:

 {% highlight bash %}
-coffee -cC --withlib MyContractedScript.coffee
+npm install contracts.js
 {% endhighlight %}

 Note that if you have an existing install of CoffeeScript,